 Harmless as doves is the term Jesus used in sending His disciples out to minister (Matthew 10:16).
 The dove is a symbol of peace and of God's Spirit.
-Scripture reveals that the Baptism of Jesus, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and resting upon him (Matthew 3:16).
+Scripture reveals that at the Baptism of Jesus, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and resting upon him (Matthew 3:16).

 Harmless as doves is a term that advocates peace, rather than war or conflict.
-Jesus said: "Blessed are the peacemakers; for they shall be called the children (or sons) of God" (Matthew 5:9).
+Jesus said: Blessed are the peacemakers; for they shall be called the children (or sons) of God (Matthew 5:9).
 Such are at peace with God and desire to live in peace with all men (Romans 5:1).

 Those whom are identified as "Peacemakers" have a peace in Christ that enables them to be ambassadors of God's message to a troubled world.
 There is a vast difference between the peacemaker and those who nurture hatred.
-Harmless as doves certainly does not apply to such individuals.
+Harmless certainly does not apply to such individuals.

 We are seeing such in the commotions created in demonstrations that have turned into violence; along with the destruction of property.
-There is much hatred by those who are interviewed as to the nature of their complaint.
+There is much hatred in those who are interviewed as to the nature of their complaint.
 Their hope is that through such atrocious behavior they will force acceptance of their demands.
 This far surpasses the harmless as doves concept mentioned in God's Word!

-Jesus, in speaking to His disciples said: "I send you forth as sheep in the midst of wolves: be you therefore wise as serpents, and harmless as doves" (Matthew 10:16).
+Jesus in speaking to His disciples said: I send you forth as sheep in the midst of wolves: be you therefore wise as serpents, and harmless as doves (Matthew 10:16).
 In the ancient times the serpent was commonly regarded as the wisest of beasts.
-Wisdom would be necessary to deal with the fierce opposition His disciples would face.
+Wisdom would be necessary to deal with the fierce opposition Jesus' disciples would face.

-Jesus said: "You shall be hatred of all men for my name's sake: but he that endures to the end shall be saved" (Matthew 10:22).
+Jesus said: You shall be hatred of all men for my name's sake: but he that endures to the end shall be saved (Matthew 10:22).
 He that endures to the end is a promise of perseverance.

-There are those who would like to "clip the wings" of those who are soaring like an eagle for the cause of Christ.
+There are many who would like to "clip the wings" of those who are soaring like an eagle for the cause of Christ.
 They would like to "silence" any voice of opposition towards their ungodly lifestyle.
 They would like to live a "sin-filled" life without reproach.

 Scripture reveals that they think it strange that you run not with them to the same excess of riot, speaking evil of you (1 Peter 4:4).
 God's Word tells us that the grace of God that brings salvation has appeared to all men, teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world (Titus 2:12).

-Scripture reveals that it is God which works in you to His good pleasure.
+Scripture reveals that God works in you to His good pleasure.
 Do all things without grumbling and disputing: that you may be blameless in the midst of a crooked and perverse generation, among whom you shine as lights in the world; holding fast to the Word of God (Philippians 2:15-16).

-Jesus said: "You are the light of the world.
-Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven" (Matthew 5:16).
-In fulfilling the Great Commission to go into all the world; established by our Lord (Matthew 28:19-20), let us remember the words of Jesus: "I send you forth as sheep in the midst of wolves; be you therefore wise as serpents, and harmless as doves" (Matthew 10:16).
+Jesus said: You are the light of the world.
+Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven (Matthew 5:16).
+In fulfilling the Great Commission to go into all the world; established by our Lord (Matthew 28:19-20), let us remember the words of Jesus: I send you forth as sheep in the midst of wolves; be you therefore wise as serpents, and harmless as doves (Matthew 10:16).